SAN MATEO REAL ESTATE MARKET

 The San Mateo Real Estate market is very competitive!
-Homes frequently close above market value, and it's not uncommon to have a dozen offers on a single home.
-To get an idea of what's happening in San Mateo real estate, use the tools to the right to see active listings, recently sold homes, and upcoming open houses.
+Homes for sale in San Mateo, CA, are frequently closed at above market value, and it's not uncommon to have a dozen offers on a single home.
+To get an idea of what's happening in this area, use the tools to the right to see active listings, recently sold homes, and upcoming open houses.

 Strategically located at the intersections of three major highways – Highway 101, Highway 92 and Highway 280 – San Mateo, CA is at the hub of commuting lines to San Francisco, East Bay, and the Lower Peninsula.
 With the population at nearly 100,000, San Mateo – less than 30 minutes from San Francisco – can be a good choice for those looking for a relaxing home away from the big city.